 - Is there a difference between the Student Employment Office and Career Services?

 Yes.
-Student Employment manages all on and off campus part time employment for students whereas Career Services manages full time job placement for graduates.
+Student Employment manages all on campus part time employment for students whereas Career Services manages full time job placement for graduates.

 - Are there any jobs on campus?

 All on-campus jobs must, by law, be offered to federal work-study students however, there are a few jobs that can be offered to the rest of the student body.
 Those jobs, when they are available, are posted on this website under the Job Postings section.

 - Do I need to fill out new employment paperwork every year?